Ticketmaster: Pricing

 As the Los Angeles Times has explained, "the 'service fee' is intentionally kept separate from the list price for two reasons: to make the base price of a ticket appear more affordable, and to create the impression that only Ticketmaster pockets that fee."
 In other words, "Ticketmaster is effectively paid to be a punching bag" for consumer frustration with opaque add-on fees, and then some of the fees find their way back to the artist or venue.
 Utilizing such subterfuge to extract additional revenue from fans without arousing direct backlash towards themselves has become increasingly important for artists.
 The collapse of record album sales after the year 2000 means that as of the 2020s, 95 percent of artist income comes from concert tours.

 Fee amounts vary between events and are dependent on the venue, available delivery methods, and preferences of the artist.
 Some economists and activist groups have claimed that high ticket prices are due to a lack of competition within the music industry.

 In 2013, the jam band The String Cheese Incident gave fans money to purchase 400 tickets to one of its shows in order to resell them on its own site with fewer fees.
 The band said they were protesting Ticketmaster's ticket fees, while Ticketmaster argued that the band was taking revenue from venues and promoters.

 As of 2016, ticket resale was Ticketmaster's fastest growing business.

 In 2022, Ticketmaster was experimenting with a demand-based, dynamic pricing which would vary the ticket price based upon demand.
 The new system is touted to give artists a higher share of the revenues that would otherwise be coming through resale ticket sales.
+In May 2025, Ticketmaster announced it would start showing how much buyers paid for tickets — fees included — before checkout.
+The company announced the “All In Prices” initiative as part of its efforts to comply with the Federal Trade Commission’s ban on junk fees, which goes into effect on May 12th 2025.